-Hence, it appears that $\alg{A}$ is topologically definable in $\alg{A}^\delta$ when $\Delta$ is a base of $\delta$.
-The following result precises some rather general setting under which this happens.
-Recall that a strong duality is said to be \emph{logarithmic} if (finite) coproducts in the dual category (these always exist since they are dual to products) are realized as the direct union, that is, disjoint union with constants amalgamated (see section 6.3 in \cite{NDFWA}).
+Recall that a strong duality is said to be \emph{logarithmic} if (finite) coproducts in the dual category (they always exist since they are dual to products) are given by the direct unions, that is, disjoint unions with constants amalgamated (see section 6.3 in \cite{NDFWA}).